 Corporate co-operation saves the day

-Fibertex – Betatex were amongst many candidates, but emerged winners with their extensive range of nonwoven geotextiles.
+Fibertex but emerged as winners with their extensive range of nonwoven geotextiles.
 They offer the Betatex range of nonwovens, made from rPET sourced locally, which is used for non-chemical applications in the building industry.
 Their product range also includes the Skudo Surface Protection range, which is a temporary covering that protects finished surfaces from construction site damages and spills.
 This is currently exported to the USA and is an interesting end use for the brown gingerbeer PET bottles.

-“There is great market uptake for RPET in South Africa at present” noted Scholtz, “with other notable products in this category being the Woolworths bag – made from rPET fabric produced by Romatex; Kaytech’s Bidum which, contains rPET, was used for the lining of the Gautrain tunnel and is currently used in many engineering applications; Feltex nonwovens, which are locally produced using rPET fibre, which is used automotive applications; Brits nonwoven products, made from rPET fibre, used in many building and engineering applications; Isotherm and Think Green and other locally produced roof insulation, which is largely made from the green PET bottle rPET fibre; Extruwood and the Extrupet pallet which is made from the Jazz run; Belgotex carpets, which are slowly including more rPET fibre; Unilever’s sunlight bottle and the Woolworths juice bottle, produced by Polyoak which contains 25 and 35% rPET content respectively; the Lomold pallett; and the Recycling Box and associated rPET products supplied by Lisa Khule which include slippers, geyser blankets.”
+“There is great market uptake for RPET in South Africa at present” noted Scholtz, “with other notable products in this category being the Woolworths bag – made from rPET fabric produced by Romatex; Kaytech’s Bidum, which contains rPET, was used for the lining of the Gautrain tunnel and is currently used in many engineering applications; Feltex nonwovens, which are locally produced using rPET fibre, is used for automotive applications; Brits nonwoven products, made from rPET fibre, used in many building and engineering applications; Isotherm and Think Green and other locally produced roof insulation, which is largely made from the green PET bottle rPET fibre; ExtruWood and the Extrupet pallet, which is made from the Jazz run; Belgotex carpets, which are slowly including more rPET fibre; the Woolworths juice bottle, produced by Polyoak, which contains 25 and 35% rPET content respectively; the Lomold pallett; and the Recycling Box and associated rPET products supplied by Lisa Khule which include slippers, geyser blankets.”

 The awards ceremony drew to a close with the awarding of the Best end use PET market development of the year award.
 This honours a company that has developed a new end-use market for recycled post-consumer PET and has successfully commercialised this product in the marketplace.
 Extrupet walked away from the podium, award in hand for their Phoenix PET offering.
 Although initially produced in 2009, at the behest of Woolworths, this recycled polyethylene terephthalate resin was officially branded PhoenixPET on April 1st, 2012.
 The rise in green consumer consciousness and a need for local consumer brands and their retailers to display better sustainability credentials, justified Extrupet’s investment in creating the PhoenixPET brand.

 Noteworthy achievements thus far include Polyoak being awarded gold, in the “percentage recycled content” category at SAPRO’s “Best Recycled Plastic Product Competition” 2011.
 This award being for the 1,5L juice bottles produced for Woolworths.
 Not only did Polyoak receive this award, but they also received the overall “Best Recycled Plastic Product” award, in the same competition.
-Unilever SA was awarded a silver in the “percentage recycled content” category at this year’s SAPRO “Best Recycled Plastic Product Competition”, for their Sunlight Dishwashing Liquid bottle.
-Both bottles contain up to 25% PhoenixPET.
+These juice bottles contain up to 25% PhoenixPET.
 Market response has been extremely positive, so much so that the demand for PhoenixPET exceeds supply.
 To this end Extrupet plans to upgrade its bottle-to-bottle (B2B) facility, in order to increase production capacity.
 PETCO will be watching this development with baited breath.